🌷 Start Here!

 If you’re new to What Is Stoicism?, this page will help you understand what this publication is, how to use it, and where to begin.

-You don’t need any prior knowledge of Stoicism.
-You just need a willingness to reflect and practice a little each day.
+You don’t need any prior knowledge of Stoicism, just need a willingness to reflect, practice a little, and see what proves useful.

 What this publication is for